tutorgen/hpit_services/README.md

 - On ubuntu type: `sudo apt-get install mongodb` On Mac with Brew install mongodb with: `brew install mongodb`
 - On Windows, installation binaries are available from mongodb.org

+HPIT's administrative frontend relies heavily on CoffeeScript and LESScss.
+CoffeeScript and LESScss are NodeJS packages and so you will need to download and install node to be able to run the HPIT server.
+Go to http://nodejs.org and follow the instructions for downloading and installing node and npm to your system.
+IMPORTANT!
+If you are using an older version of ubuntu (13.10 or earlier) you MUST download node and recompile from scratch.
+The version of node packaged with older versions of ubuntu is far out of date and neither coffeescript or less will work.
+We recommend putting your compiled node installation in /opt and symbolically linking the binaries to either /usr/bin or /usr/local/bin

 Then you can begin installalling HPIT by:

-1. Changing to the directory where you have downloaded hpit with: `cd /path/to/project`
+1. Change to the directory where you have downloaded hpit with: `cd /path/to/project`
+2. Create a reference to your python3 installation binary for virtualenv. ```export PY3_PATH=`which python3````
-2. Creating a new virtual environment with: `virtualenv my_environment`
+3. Create a new virtual environment with: `virtualenv -p $PY3_PATH my_environment`
-3. Activating that environment with: `source my_environment/bin/activate`
+3. Activate that environment with: `source my_environment/bin/activate`
-4. Installing HPIT's dependencies with: `pip install -r requirements.txt`
+4. Install HPIT's dependencies with: `pip3 install -r requirements.txt`
-5. Run the test suite by typing `python manager.py test`
+5. Run the test suite by typing `python3 manager.py test`
 6. Start the MongoDB instance with `mongod`

 To start the HPIT server type: `python3 manager.py start` and open your browser